RedBeardLab/zeeSQL-doc/docs/secondary-indexes.md

 > ZEESQL.INDEX DB NEW TABLE $table_name [PREFIX prefix] SCHEMA column_name column_type [column_name column_type]
 ```

-This command will performe two actions.
+This command will perform two actions.

-At first it will try to create a table called `$table_name`.
+At first, it will try to create a table called `$table_name`.
 If the table already exists, this step is skipped.
 If the table does not exists, the new table is created with the columns indicated after the `SCHEMA` keyword.

 After the table is created, we register a callback.

-The callback, listen to all the events that happens to the keys that start with the prefix, if the prefix is ommited, the callback listen to events for all the keys.
+The callback, listen to all the events that happen to the keys that start with the prefix, if the prefix is omitted, the callback listen to events for all the keys.

-The callback is invoked passing as argument the type of event and against which key the event was fired.
+The callback is invoked passing as arguments the type of event and against which key the event was fired.
 From there, the callback has all the information it needs to keep the secondary index table in sync.

 Every time that one key, matching the prefix is modified, zeeSQL updates the secondary index table.